How People with Color Blindness See Your Holiday Email Campaigns

 - Red-weak (protanomaly) – Some red is visible; green and blue are normal.

-So, depending on the type of color blindness a person has, they might see things that are red and green all in a kind of murky green tone.
+So, depending on the type of color vision deficiency a person has, they might see things that are red and green all in a kind of murky green tone.
 Or they may have trouble differentiating between shades.

 Notice that pretty much everything is red or green.
 A red, white, and green holiday cup sits on top of a background that fades from green to red.
-As you can see, the email certainly doesn’t have the same impact for someone with red-green colorblindness.
+Now check out the filtered version of this email that simulates how someone with protanopia sees the campaign.
+This holiday email certainly doesn’t have the same impact for someone with red-green color-blindness.

 Tips and alternatives for accessible holiday emails